perimosocordiae/twisty_tongue/README.md

 Since tongue twisters tend to rely on the confusion associated with pronouncing similar-yet-different words rapidly, the model selects a sequence of words with minute phonological changes between successive words.

+I didn't create an objective way to determine the quality of tongue twisters, but eyeballing the results of both models shows that the feature-based model is much more effective.
+In fact, the Markov model's results are only marginally better than word sequences generated at random.
+I think this stems from an issue of undersampling.
+The model will avoid choosing commonly used bigrams, but the task of selecting the *least* likely bigram requires a much denser sample.
+Given how large this space is, it seems that an empirical model like this one may be infeasible.

+## Future Work ##
+The framework provided here allows experimentation with a wide array of generator models and techniques.
+Some improvements/additions could be:
+ * Using a grammar to generate syntactically valid tongue twisters.
+ * Applying a non-uniform weight to sounds when calculating word distances.
+   * For example, one could weight the initial consonant higher than the others, to produce more alliterative tongue twisters.
+ * Using a corpus of sample tongue twisters, then selecting the most likely bigrams.
+   * This approach will probably suffer from undersampling as well.
+ * Using an A,B,A',B' model (where A and A', B and B' are "twisty" bigrams).